timesize/monster-oop/01-front-end-basics/ajax-and-apis/27-28/README.md

 #### How do we use it?

-jQuery gives us a [several methods](https://api.jquery.com/category/Ajax) for making Ajax requests.
+jQuery gives us [several methods](https://api.jquery.com/category/Ajax) for making Ajax requests.

 ## GET and POST